docker-mailserver/docker-mailserver/docs/content/a-mail-server's-101.md

 On the subject of security, one might consider docker-mailserver's **default** configuration to _not_ be 100% secure:

-- it enables unencrypted trafic on port 25 for Transfer/Relay (between MTAs for MX service)
+- it enables unencrypted trafic on port 25
-- it enables Explicit TLS (STARTTLS) on port 587 for SMTP, instead of Implicit TLS on port 465
+- it enables Explicit TLS (STARTTLS) on port 587, instead of Implicit TLS on port 465

 We believe docker-mailserver's default configuration to be a good middle ground: it goes slightly beyond "old" (1999) [RFC 2487](https://tools.ietf.org/html/rfc2487); and with developper-friendly configuration settings, it makes it pretty easy to abide by the "newest" (2018) [RFC 8314](https://tools.ietf.org/html/rfc8314).